 So what can be done to help if you’re suffering from insomnia?
 One option is medication: Sleeping pills.
 But are they actually effective, or they are simply placebo?
 Furthermore, is it true that sleeping pills can actually be dangerous?
 Let’s take a look at the common sleep aid tablet Diphenhydramine Hydrochloride, better known by the brand name Nytol, and answer some of the more common questions regarding the medication.
 If you’re looking for alternative ways to sleep better, we have put together a list of the top 5 plants to help you sleep better.

 What Is A Diphenhydramine Sleep Aid Tablet & How Do They Work?

 Diphenhydramine sleep aids are actually an antihistamine medicine.
 If you’ve ever been treated for hay fever, you’ll probably recognise the word antihistamine: it’s a kind of medication that is used to reduce our bodies overactive allergic response to harmless objects such as pollen or dust.
 Histamine is the substance in our body that triggers a response to infections and allergens, but this can sometimes happen when there is no real threat.
 The histamine response can cause all sorts of familiar symptoms: inflammation, mucus production, itching.
-It’s no fun, as any hay fever sufferer will let you know (for more information on managing hay fever, check out these 6 Hay Fever Home Remedies To Help This Spring) !
+It’s no fun, as any hay fever sufferer will let you know (for more information on managing hay fever, check out these 6 Hay Fever Home Remedies To Help This Spring).
 So medications called antihistamines were developed in order to block the effects of histamines, preventing the allergic response.
 Some common antihistamine treatments include Fexofenadine, also under the branded name Telfast.

 How Do I Take Diphenhydramine Sleep Aid Tablet & How Quickly Does It Work?